Academics » Meet Our Staff

 Director of Admissions & Communications, Executive Administrative Assistant

-Leslie is thrilled to join the Brandeis family.
+Leslie is thrilled to be a part of the Brandeis family, both as a parent and administrator.
 She has most recently worked as Executive Assistant in the Yeshivah of Flatbush, assisting the Executive Director and lay leaders of the institution.
 Prior to her position in Flatbush, Leslie served as the Director of Admissions, Communications and Alumni Relations at HAFTR for seven years.
 Alongside Mr. Reuben Maron and the lay leadership, Leslie helped increase student enrollment, develop and expand several fundraising campaigns, and foster relationships with HAFTR Graduates.
 From 2009-2011, Leslie served as the Director of Public Relations and Marketing at Westchester Day School.
 Leslie is a HAFTR High School Graduate (Class of 2003) and Boston University Graduate (COM' 07).

 Judaic Studies Curriculum Coordinator, Middle School Hebrew